Were there times when you needed someone to repeat things for you?

 After hearing the text twice, try reading it to see if you can find any answers to the questions you had earlier.
 This is a perfect time to take note of any words or phrases you may have missed or failed to understand while listening.
 After that, draw a circle or highlight the unfamiliar words.

-Step 4: Listen with the text
+Step 4: Listen to the text

 Read the text while listening to the tape.
 Especially if you are a visual learner, this is a helpful way to connect your listening and reading abilities.
 Continue taking notes on your comprehension, just as you did in the previous steps.